 Gills pale pink/saffron becoming carrot coloured and eventually bruising green.
-Can exude carrot coloured milk which will also turn green on drying.
-Gills running slightly down the stem.
+Gills running slightly down the stem and quite crowded.

 Orange becoming white towards the centre of the stem.
 Exudes carrot coloured milk which will turn green after drying.

-Cream to pink, almost salmon coloured.
+Pale ochre to pale salmon coloured.
 Ellipsoid with ridges.
 You should scrape your spores into a small pile to get an accurate spore colour.